 Amtrak News August 2020: Exciting Times

-I was able to see the SC-44 on their first southbound run on the test Hiawatha and might have been the first time Amtrak tested these locomotives on a route.
+I was able to see the SC-44 on their first southbound run on the test Hiawatha, and it might have been the first time Amtrak tested these locomotives on a route.
 Several railfans are not thrilled with the design and other aspects of the SC-44 and ACL-44, but I am excited that new power is coming.

 When I am traveling down the rails, I can’t see the engine, and as long as we go, stop, and have power, I am happy.
 Less diesel soot will help the environment and keep the in and outsides of the passenger cars cleaner.